Winter Studio performance, Imagine Theatre presents:

 Artistic and Leadership Team

-- Assistant Director & Stage Manager - Louis Kruse
+- Director - Louis Kruse

 Important Dates (Audition/Callbacks, Rehearsals, Shows, etc.)